Wh1teRabbitHU/ExportLcscOrders/README.md

 	- [Description](#description)
 	- [How to use?](#how-to-use)

+## Archived!

+LCSC updated their site and added a handy export CSV button, so this repository is no longer relevant.

 ## Description

 Because we don't have availably any open API endpoints to LCSC, this codebase is focusing on a browser based approach.